-If you have a change in family status during the year (such as marriage, divorce, legal separation, starting or terminating a same sex domestic partnership, birth or adoption of a child or death of any dependent) or lose coverage under your spouse's or same sex domestic partner's plan, you will be allowed to revise your family coverage option, provided you notify the Trust Office within 60 days of the change.
+If you have a change in family status during the year (such as marriage, divorce, legal separation, starting or terminating a domestic partnership, birth or adoption of a child or death of any dependent) or you lose coverage under your spouse's or domestic partner's plan, or a dependent or domestic partner currently not enrolled loses other insurance coverage, you will be allowed to revise your coverage option, provided you notify the Trust Office within 60 days of the change.
+This change will be effective the first day of the month following the status change (except newborns who are effective the date of birth).
 Please note that your employee premiums will be adjusted no more than 60 days retroactively.